Updated: Apr 2

 Add baking powder, baking soda, salt, and cinnamon.
 Mix until combined.
 I typically mix here slightly longer than needed to make up for the fact that I did not premix these with the flour.

 Add flour and fold in until just combined.
-Then add the pineapple, coconut, and pecans, continue folding until combined.
+Then add the carrots, pineapple, coconut, and pecans, continue folding until combined.

 Split the batter between the two cake pans.
 Bake for around 35 mins, until the cakes are golden brown.